Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 “Come on in, the water’s fine.”

 The appeal is obvious: faster development, reduced need for deep technical involvement, and the collapse of complex engineering into a single act of specification.
+But the promise depends on one critical assumption: that the hard work of understanding the system has already been done.

 2. The Waterfall Parallel